paladp/cs203-S2019-assessment/README.md

 everitt-andrew
 ALEXANDERB82
 leonardoz15
-reibelj (Johnathan Reibel)
+reibelj - Understanding and adopting best practices, Assisting with Project management with GitHub, specifically the Flow Model and Python Development
 ```

-This group of students were unclear on commits and they committed all their
+This group of students handled commits a little differently.
+They created a single
-work through one person so I wasn't able to dissect what each of them did.But,
+fork for their row and everyone commited their work to said fork.
+Regarless of the
-they were responsible for the Individual and Revision of Guides section of
+differences, they were responsible for the Individual and Revision of Guides section of
-Professional Skills
+Professional Skills.

 The Foundations of Software Engineering Section was Completed by: